The most important factor in the success of learning Chinese

 Everything comes easily to this smart man.
 All the numerous rules of Chinese grammar, all the new words, and strange Chinese sounds, nothing is difficult.

-You will not be surprised to know that, at the start of his Chinese class, his performance was spectacular.
-He had native-like pronunciation, mastering the tough sounds, such as j, q, x, in a split second.
-Chinese grammar was easy.
-His Chinese teacher even taught him more advanced grammar, such as when to move the object in front of the verb, to test his boundaries.
-He understood it instantly and could make a few correct sentences.
+He has native-like pronunciation, mastering the tough sounds, such as j, q, x, in a second.
+Chinese grammar is easy.
+His Chinese teacher teaches him more advanced grammar to test his boundaries.
+He understands it instantly and can make a few correct sentences.

 The one with a Chinese girlfriend